jwittenbach/muscle-viz/paper.md

 Jeremy, you can add your cases here.
 We want cases that broadly represent neurology and clear weakness differential diagnoses.
 Also I would like a mix of pediatric and adult conditions, if possible.
+As it turns out, finding data from published case reports is essentially impossible.
+We will move forward with simulated cases.
+Will include:
+- stroke patient examples -- can do time series showing weakness that improves over time
+- disease with proximal > distal weakness
+- disease with distal > proximal weakness
+- sma patient, because I like sma

 ##Discussion: